pranav-ganesh/tp/docs/UserGuide.md

 </div>

 **Things to note:**
-* `INDEX` refers to the index number shown in the displayed person list.
+* `INDEX` refers to the index number shown in the displayed contacts list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain person at `INDEX`.
+Displayed list does not contain contact at `INDEX`.

 ### Finding contacts that matches **ANY** of the keywords specified: `findAny`